How to check if your car is damaged after hitting a pothole and claim from your insurance if it is.

 Get as much evidence as you can

 Take a couple of pictures of the damage to your car as well as a few pictures of the pothole if possible.
 Obviously, don’t put yourself in any danger.
 Also try to record the exact location of the pothole – an easy way to do this is to share your location on WhatsApp with one of your contacts – as well as take pictures of any close landmarks.
-You’ll need this information in order to claim from your insurer or the municipality.
+You’ll need this information to claim from your insurer or the municipality.

-Lastly, if there are any witnesses, try grab their contact information and their account of the incident.
+Lastly, if there are any witnesses, try to grab their contact information and their account of the incident.

 File an accident report